 Thrivent/Woodson YMCA Community Garden update

 We’ve begun our third season for the Thrivent Woodson YMCA Community Garden will kick off its fourth growing season in the spring.
 The garden helps to support local families’ nutritional needs with healthy and delicious seasonal vegetables, harvested entirely by volunteers.

-Please consider joining our volunteer team every Monday 10 am-noon and Thursday 4 pm-6 pm from June-September!
-Come work in the garden will be needed through September.
-Join us one time or multiple times. – No experience needed.
-Stay up to date on garden Facebook page, Thrivent/Woodson YMCA Community Garden.
+Volunteer work in the garden will be needed through September.
+Join us one time or multiple times.
+Stay up to date on the garden Facebook page, Thrivent/Woodson YMCA Community Garden.